 The need for more diverse technology in the field is being driven by the increased risk and varying degree of CBRNE threats that require immediate and accurate detection.
 In the pursuit of new technologies for CBRNE and hazardous materials detection, the powerful capabilities of HPMS provide the speed, power, and accuracy required for today’s first responders, civilian support teams, and military personnel at the point of need.

-Christopher Petty is a co-founder and vice president of business development and marketing with 908 Devices.
+Dr. Chris Petty is co-founder and vice president of business development at Boston, Massachusetts, based 908 Devices.
 He is an executive with over 21 years of experience in the analytical instrumentation industry.
 He has been responsible for development of new markets and market expansions introducing product platforms in numerous high growth acquired businesses at Thermo Fisher Scientific.
-He has more than 25 refereed papers and conference presentations, has won R&D 100 and Frost & Sullivan awards for his products, and has an American Marketing Association award for interactive promotional campaigns.
-He received a Ph.D. in chemistry and B.Sc. in physics from Southampton University in the United Kingdom with industrial sponsorship from PerkinElmer.
+He has more than 25-refereed papers and conference presentations, has won R&D 100 and Frost & Sullivan awards for his products, and an American Marketing Association award for interactive promotional campaigns.
+He received a Ph.D. in Chemistry and B.Sc. in Physics from Southampton University in the United Kingdom with industrial sponsorship from PerkinElmer.